AkshatAsthana1412/Leetcode/arrays/two_pointer_vs_sliding_window.md

 	•	“Window” = stateful region — you keep track of what’s inside.
 	•	“Two pointers” = value comparison — you act based on array values, not what’s in between.

+## For problems with counting the number of substrings/subarrays of a certain kind
+` for such problems above concepts may have to be used with some tricky modifications, e.g. check problem "Number of substrings containing all three characters" `